-After growing old, King Solomon looked back on all that he had accomplished: I was great, and increased more than all that were before me in Jerusalem; also my wisdom remained with me.
+After growing old, King Solomon looked back on all that he had accomplished, and said: I was great, and increased more than all that were before me in Jerusalem; also my wisdom remained with me.
 And whatsoever my eyes desired I kept not from them.
-I withheld not my heart from any joy (or pleasure), for my heart rejoiced in all my labor; and this was my portion (or reward) for all my labor.
+I withheld not my heart from any joy (pleasure), for my heart rejoiced in all my labor; and this was my portion (reward) for all my labor.

-Then I looked on all the works that my hands had wrought, and on the labor that I had labored to do: and, behold, all was vanity (or in futility) and vexation (or a grasping for the wind) of spirit, and there was no profit under the sun (Ecclesiastes 2:9-11).
+Then I looked on all the works that my hands had wrought, and on the labor that I had labored to do: and, behold, all was vanity (in futility) and vexation (a grasping for the wind) of spirit, and there was no profit under the sun (Ecclesiastes 2:9-11).

-In conclusion King Solomon realizing that the final destiny of man is to return to the dust of the earth from which he had been created: and the spirit return to God who gave it (Ecclesiastes 12:7) stated: Let us hear the conclusion of the whole matter: Fear God, and keep his commandments: for this is the whole duty of man (Ecclesiastes 12:13).
+In conclusion, King Solomon realizing that the final destiny of man is to return to the dust of the earth from which he had been created: and the spirit return to God who gave it, He stated: Let us hear the conclusion of the whole matter: Fear God, and keep his commandments: for this is the whole duty of man (Ecclesiastes 12:13).

 Scripture reveals: Put them in fear, O Lord; that nations may know themselves to be but men (Psalm 9:20).
 A Bible commentary noted: The Psalmist was addressing a bold, impudent, fearless generation of men that neither feared God nor regarded men.

 He prayed that God would inject fear in them, those that were in direct opposition to God; having placed their hope in man who was but frail, and moral.
-That nations may know that they were in sin, guilt and danger, and be of a repentant nature; seeking the Almighty God, who is able to save their soul.
+That nations may know that they were in sin, guilt, and danger, needing to be of a repentant nature; seeking Almighty God, who is able to save the soul.

 It was noted that all around us are the signs that modern man refuses to accept the fact that sin is his problem.
 Many no longer call homosexuality a sin but an alternate lifestyle.
 Adultery is not viewed by some as merely an expression of a woman's right.